Bourbon Sweet Potato Casserole

 • Pure maple syrup — not imitation maple.
 This adds such a lovely natural sweetness that compliments the sweetness of the sweet potatoes.

 • Bourbon — or your favorite whiskey.
 It should be flavorful and drinkable, but you do not need to use your fancy sipping bourbon.
-Maker’s Mark is a favorite brand for this.
+Maker’s Mark is my favorite brand for this.

 • Egg — this serves as a binder for the sweet potatoes.